Jaiman-Pandya/Jaiman-Pandya/README.md

-# Hello — welcome to my GitHub
+# Welcome to my GitHub!

 Most of my repositories are **private** and contain professional work done for companies.